Pierogi Dumpling Recipe

 The next step is fun!!

-10. Use a large-rimmed drinking glass (about 4 inches in diameter) to cut the dumpling dough.
-Place a ball of filling in the centre of each circle and fold it over.
+- Use a large-rimmed drinking glass (about 4 inches in diameter) to cut the dumpling dough.
+Place a ball of filling in the center of each circle and fold it over.

 Allow the boiled dumplings to drain and cool on a rack.
 They can be wrapped and frozen at this point to enjoy later.

-13. Lightly sautee each portion in a frying pan with hot melted butter.
+- Lightly saute each portion in a frying pan with hot melted butter.

-These Polish dumplings freeze well for a future meal.
-That said, I can almost guarantee that they probably won’t last that long.
+Polish dumplings freeze well for a future meal.
+However, I can almost guarantee that they won’t last that long.

-When I make them, the kids go wild.
+When I make homemade pierogi, the kids go wild.
 It is not uncommon for each boy to eat 3…4…5 pierogi.
 I think the record is 10, held by our son Isaiah.

 Please give these Polish dumplings a try.
 Your family will thank you!